More efficient through retrofitting: CNC machine retrofitting for modern Industry 4.0

 - A separate test system was set up to initially test the retrofit hardware virtually.

-- Hardware integration:
+- CNC Hardware integration:

 - Replacement of electronic assemblies, adaptation of the front panel, installation of the new control panel.